cgalaz01/aladdin_cmr_la/README.md

 ```

 ## Data
-The data and atlas are available at: https://github.com/cgalaz01/aladdin_cmr_la_data
+The data and atlas are available at: https://zenodo.org/records/13645121

-To easiest way to include the data is by running the following command in the repository root:
+To easiest way to include the data in the repository at the expect directories is by running the following command in the root:
 ```shell
 python get_data.py
 ```

-> Note: The data can only be obtained using 'git clone'

 The expected location of the data is:
 ```